bhall2001/moduops-www/frontend/docs/overview.md

 We even have clubs using ModuOps.
 A great benefit of ModuOps is there is no setup required for an ops session.
 This gives clubs the flexibility to have host formal operating sessions as well as open "free running" sessions.
 ModuOps does not care what state the layout is left in.
 An operating session can start at any time no matter where cars are on the layout.

+## Contacts

+ModuOps has an email list hosted on [groups.io](https://groups.io/g/moduops/topics).

+There is also a group on [Facebook](https://www.facebook.com/groups/1029861033780522).

+If you need to reach me directly best way is bhall underscore 2001 at yahoo dot com.
+Hopefully you can figure that out ;-)

 ## How Much?

 Good question.
 Developing a software such as this does incur costs.
-We've invested time in training, development tools, the website and our time in creating this system.
-For now the software is going to remain a Donation-ware application.
-But the donation is a little different.
+I've invested time in training, development tools, the website and time in creating this system.
+The app is Donation-ware.
 If you feel compelled to donate please contact me for details on how to make a donation.
 Thank you!